Proteomics and Metabolomics Facility

-The facility provides state-of-the-art mass spectrometry analysis of proteins for both basic and clinical cancer research.
+The facility provides state-of-the-art mass spectrometry analysis of proteins and metabolites for both basic and clinical cancer research.
 We work with internal as well as external researchers.

-The primary mission of the Proteomics Facility is to serve the faculty of the MD Anderson Cancer Center by providing access to mass-spectrometry based proteomics technology and services.
+The primary mission of the Proteomics and Metabolomics Facility is to serve the faculty of the MD Anderson Cancer Center by providing access to mass-spectrometry based proteomics and metabolomics technologies and services.

 What is the Proteome?